Calculus Preparation (MATH 120R)

 COMMON FINAL EXAM INFORMATION

-A common comprehensive final exam is given in all sections of Math 120R on Tuesday, December 17 from 1:00 - 3:00 pm.
+A common comprehensive final exam will be given for all sections of Math 120R on Tuesday, December 15th from 1:00pm - 3:00pm.